 The main workflow (ClassifyGroupAndExtractInsuranceWorkflow) orchestrates the entire process:

-Creating Schemas and Prompts with Claude Agent
+Creating Schemas with Claude Agent

 Before building the Temporal workflow, we created the extraction schemas and prompts using the Claude Agent for DocRouter.AI (an MCP server at doc-router/packages/typescript/mcp).